platformio/platformio-core/docs/projectconf.rst

     Please make sure to read :ref:`unit_testing` guide first.

 Ignore :ref:`unit_testing` tests where the name matches specified patterns.
-Multiple names are allowed.
-Please separate them using comma+space ", ".
+Multiple names are allowed. *Please separate them using comma+space ", "*.
 Also, you can ignore some tests using :option:`platformio test --ignore` command.

 .. list-table::
     :header-rows:  1